 <item>

-<guid isPermaLink="true">https://community.sellvia.com/ask-community-mw6oype9/post/social-media-advertising-t4kv3wXD9z3uwMI</guid>
+<guid isPermaLink="true">https://community.sellvia.com/sellvia-reviews-d4nuxqmz/post/six-months-in---what-i-wish-i-d-understood-before-my-first-dollar-of-ad-SQ1hhWyB69wiMWo</guid>

 </item>